Client: I noticed that visits are down but sales are up. Should I be concerned?

 These would have worked better had they embraced the Long Tail and…

-There is a catch with a long tailed SEO strategy.
+There is a catch with a long-tailed SEO strategy.
 Traffic won’t grow as much as sales.
-This is because there are fewer people interested in these smaller products.
-Despite this they are more likely to convert.
-This is why I’m excited when 12% Y2Y traffic growth generates 50% more transactions.
+This is because fewer people are interested in these smaller products.
+Despite this, they are more likely to convert.
+I’m excited when 12% Y2Y traffic growth generates 50% more transactions.

 My example is from a B2C ecommerce company.